nanvel/blog/2017/11/trading.md

 - Consistency (for manual trading)
 - Psychology (for manual trading)
 - Journaling (for manual trading) or logging and monitoring/statistics

+> The hallmark of a successful trader is the ability to accumulate equity.
+>
+> Alexander Elder

 ### Edge in the market